emerge-lang/compiler/roadmap.md

        a fallback error handling.
 Probably this should just be a panic like in rust.
 In that case: look into how rusts panic is defined and how it behaves, its probably not simple and the rust devs put a ton of thought into it
+29. limit c-interface to standard library
+    1. upgrade the compilers CLI interface to a configuration via a proper config format.
+NOT YAML!
+Maybe TOML, maybe PKL.
+Should have schema
+    2. implement dependencies between input modules/source sets
+       * stdlib depends on platform module provided by backend
+       * modules only have access to things in other modules that they explicitly depend on
+    3. special rule: only emerge.std may depend on emerge.platform
+    4. special rule: only emerge.platform may depend on emerge.ffi.c
-28. Stdlib Basics
+30. Stdlib _absolute_ Basics
     * get type names in order: decide on i8+u8 vs s8+u8 vs Byte, ...
     * move intrinsic types 100% into emerge source.
 Both frontend and backend should have the necessary toolset now to still hook in and handle them correctly
     * arithmetic
         * overflow-safe implementations of the actual operators + - * ...
         * overflow-unsafe intrinsics, e.g. `emerge.std.math.addWithOverflow(a: i32, b: i32)`
         * conversions between the integral types, especially handy for word
     * a to-string abstraction: Java-style toString on all objects is probably overkill, more like rusts Display trait
+    * equality
+      * reference equality operator: really === ??
+      * it would be great to be able to do == on Any
-    * equality and hashCodes: again, Java-style is overkill, have explicit generic Equatable<T> and Hashable interfaces
+    * hashCodes: again, Java-style is overkill, have an explicit Hashable interface
-    * some good standard collections
-      * ArrayList, LinkedList, (De)Queue, Stack, ...
-      * Map
-29. while + do-while loops
+31. while + do-while loops
-30. for each loops over arrays
+32. for each loops over arrays
     ```
     for each item in iterable { /* ... */ }
     // is actually